DeFiCh/defichain.com/content/learn/run-a-masternode.en.md

 masternode_owner=OWNER_ADDRESS
 ```

-Because we have decided to run owner and operator on the same address, just substitue the same legacy address you created for `OPERATOR_ADDRESS` and `OWNER_ADDRESS`.
+Because we have decided to run owner and operator on the same address, just substitute the same legacy address you created for `OPERATOR_ADDRESS` and `OWNER_ADDRESS`.

 Now the final step is to restart the node.
 Since we have crontab running, we just have to kill the process and crontab will start it again for us after one minute.
 We can do this final step by running `killall defi-init`.
 One minute later, we should have our masternode running and minting coins.